encrrr/sArena_Reloaded/readme.md

 Ctrl+Shift+Click to drag stuff

-### Import from other sArena (updated by sammers)
+### Import from other sArena versions

-You can easily import your other sArena (sammers version) just by launching both addons at the same time and typing `/sarena` will open open a "Convert Settings" window.
+You can easily import your other sArena versions just by launching both addons at the same time and typing `/sarena` will open open a "Import Settings" window.
+From there you can chose which option you want to go with.
 There will be some lua errors popping up when you launch both addons at the same time due to both addons trying to do things with the "sArena" name, these are expected and safe to ignore.
-"Convert Settings" will also automatically disable the other version.
+When you chose "Import Settings" it will also disable the other addon.

 ## New layouts: